Hooked Fisherman

 Best Fly Rods for Trout Beginners 2024

-Quick verdict: The Orvis Clearwater offers the best balance of quality, warranty, and name-brand value for a beginner investing in their first real fly rod.
+The Orvis Clearwater offers the best balance of quality, warranty, and name-brand value for a beginner investing in their first real fly rod.

 Picking your first fly rod is more intimidating than it should be.
 The fly fishing world has a tradition of over-complicating what is actually a simple decision: get a 9-foot 5-weight with a medium-fast action, buy it from a reputable brand, and learn to cast.
 Here are the best options at every price point for beginning trout anglers on CT rivers.

-Some links in our gear reviews may be affiliate links โ€” we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 Orvis Clearwater 905-4